Harry Osborn (2002 film series character): Spider-Man 3 (2007)

-After Peter realizes the symbiote's effects on him and his relationships, he gets rid of the suit, only for it to fall onto his rival, Eddie Brock, whom he had gotten fired for doctoring a photo of Spider-Man to depict him as a criminal, and create a new enemy, Venom.
-Peter pleads with Harry for help when Venom and Sandman kidnap Mary Jane, but a broken-spirited Harry, whose face is disfigured from the bomb, declines and Peter leaves.
-As Spider-Man takes on the two villains alone, Harry's butler reveals to him that while cleaning Norman's corpse, he discovered that Norman's death was a result of his own weaponry and not due to Spider-Man, but kept it as a secret all these years; Harry relents and comes to his old friend's aid just as Sandman is about to kill Spider-Man.
+After Peter realizes the symbiote's effects on him and his relationships, he gets rid of the suit, only for it to fall onto his rival at the Daily Bugle, Eddie Brock, and create a new enemy, Venom.
+Peter pleads with Harry for help when Venom and Sandman kidnap Mary Jane, but a broken-spirited Harry, whose face is disfigured at the right half from the bomb, refuses and Peter leaves.
+As Spider-Man takes on the two villains alone, Harry's butler reveals to him that while cleaning Norman's corpse, he discovered that Norman's death was a result of his own weaponry and not due to Spider-Man, but kept it a secret all these years; realizing Peter's story is true, Harry relents and comes to his old friend's aid just as Sandman is about to kill Spider-Man.
 Harry and Peter prove to be a formidable team and defeat Sandman in addition to saving Mary Jane.
-Venom proves to be more of a challenge, and as he prepares to stab Peter with Harry's glider, Harry takes the blade for Peter and is tossed aside, falling dozens of stories below.
+Venom proves to be more of a challenge, and as he prepares to impale Peter with Harry's glider, Harry takes the blade for Peter and is tossed aside, falling dozens of stories below.
 Peter finally manages to defeat Venom, and after coming to a truce and understanding with Sandman, finds a mortally wounded Harry down below with Mary Jane.
-The two friends forgive each other and reconcile before Harry dies with Peter and Mary Jane at his side.
-Both of them later attend his funeral, with Peter staying there more than anyone else in a state of grief for his best friend's death.
+Peter expresses remorse for hurting Harry, but Harry forgives him and the two reconcile before Harry dies with Peter and Mary Jane at his side.
+Peter and Mary Jane cry over Harry's death.
+Both of them attend his funeral, with Peter staying there more than any other mourner, in a state of grief for Harry's death.

+Alternate universe

+After Peter is temporarily transported to an alternate reality nineteen years after Harry’s death, during the events of the Marvel Studios film Spider-Man: No Way Home, he reveals to Ned Leeds that Harry, his best friend, "died in his arms after trying to kill him" when he asks Peter if he had a best friend.
+An alternate version of Harry's father Norman Osborn (from a point prior to his death), who is also transported to this universe, tells that universe's May Parker and Peter Parker that Oscorp doesn't exist and is feeling uneasy about his son not existing in the universe either.